All Hell Breaks Loose (Charmed): Cast response

+In 2011, Doherty described "All Hell Breaks Loose" as her favorite episode out of the three she directed on Charmed.
+Despite this, Doherty stated in 2023 that if she had known about her departure from the series, she would have wanted for Prue's death to occur in a different fashion; she suggested having Piper getting possessed and using her powers to blow Prue up, with the fourth season showing Piper having to deal with causing her sister's death.

-In 2025, Krause and Drew Fuller reviewed "All Hell Breaks Loose" on an episode of The House of Halliwell; a podcast dedicated to rewatching Charmed episodes.
+In 2025, Krause and Drew Fuller (who portrayed Chris Halliwell, the son of Piper and Leo) reviewed "All Hell Breaks Loose" on an episode of The House of Halliwell, a podcast dedicated to rewatching Charmed episodes.
 Both of them described the episode as one of their least favorite ones, criticizing its plot and describing the time loop storyline as not having been well executed.
 However, they commended Doherty's directing skills, with Fuller expressing that the episode "looks great" and praising the performances of the cast, stating that "everyone is just on their A-game".

-Combs, who co-hosts the podcast alongside them, refused to watch "All Hell Breaks Loose", giving the episode zero stars due to the events that transpired during its production and stating that it was "such massive insult to injury to let [Doherty] direct it and go out on this high note".
+Combs, who co-hosts The House of Halliwell alongside Krause and Fuller, refused to watch "All Hell Breaks Loose", giving the episode zero stars due to the events that transpired during its production and stating that it was "such massive insult to injury to let [Doherty] direct it and go out on this high note".
+Prior to this, in September 2001, Combs had criticized the decision to let Doherty go, arguing the character of Prue deserved a "graceful exit" that was planned out by the show's writers instead of being a last-minute change.